monkeko0/WD-SW3-Segismundo/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project - website
+- What is the project - website.
-- Whats the purpose - for our seatwork 3
+- Whats the purpose - for our seatwork 3.
-- What are key components -  House of the Dragon inspired, header and Footers, static and animated designs
+- What are key components -  House of the Dragon inspired, header and footers, static and animated designs.
-- What technology used and how it is used? - html and css
+- What technology used and how it is used? - html and css.

 ### Key Components
 <!-- TODO: List of Key Components -->